jonnyschult/sudokuSolver/README.md

 ## Motivation

 Earlier this year, I had a stint of interest in sudoku puzzles.
 While solving them, I recognized an inference pattern known as disjunctive syllogism.
 However, when working on harder or expert level puzzles, it seemed that disjunctive syllogism was no longer sufficient to infer the solutions of the puzzles.
 After performing all the possible disjunctive syllogisms on the puzzles, there remained options.
-The next step was to assume the value of a square and then perform more disjunctive syllogisms, and making more assumptions if needed.
+The next step was to assume the value of a square and then perform the ensuing disjunctive syllogisms, making more assumptions as needed.
 If this pattern leads to a contradiction, you can infer that the assumed value cannot be correct and eliminate it.
 Glossing a bit, this process relies on indirect proof, also known as reductio ad absurdum.
 Indirect proof and disjunctive syllogism would seem to form the logical basis for sudoku puzzles.
 That is, all sudoku puzzles should be solvable by indirect proof and disjunctive syllogism.
 I wanted to test this algorithmically, so I decided to build this program.

 ## Logic of the Algorithm

-Below I give a gloss of the logic of the puzzle solving method this program uses.
-It doesn't get super technical, and some assumptions are taken for the sake of simplicity.
-Logic often times requires a lot of explicit argumentation which I am forgoing.
+Below I give a gloss of the logic of the puzzle-solving method this program uses.
+It doesn't get super technical, and some assumptions are made for the sake of simplicity.
+Logic often requires a lot of explicit argumentation which I am forgoing.

 ### Logically Significant Concepts